 During the school year students have the chance to explore a wide variety of techniques and processes such as drawing, painting, ceramics, graphic design, photography and drypoint printing.
 Senior year students visit Blackchurch Print Studio to create etchings based on prior research.
 There is also an opportunity to participate in a classical life drawing class in the Drawing Studio, Merrion Square.
 Both of these workshops enhance appreciation of Art and foster a deeper understanding of the process of creating Art.

-Students also participate in a photography workshop facilitated by Tim Durham and visit many galleries and museums that are only a short walk from our school.
+Students also participate in a photography workshop facilitated by artist Tim Durham and visit many galleries and museums that are only a short walk from our school.
 Another forum for the promotion and display of Art in the school is the loretothegreenart instagram account.
 This account is student run and is an innovative and creative way of sharing the work of our talented students with the wider community.